mlundine/ShorelineFilter/README.md

 # ShorelineFilter

+# Requirements
+Python>=3.10, geopandas, pandas, os, glob, numpy, rasterio, shapely, scikit-image, scipy, tensorflow, kneed, matplotlib, shutil, sys, osgeo/gdal

+A CoastSeg environment will likely have all of these requirements.

 # Image Suitability Filter

 This is a binary classification model that sorts out unsuitable imagery for shoreline extraction (among other applications).
 It was trained on over a million coastal satellite images from around the world.
 It uses an Xception-esque architecture.